hasinthaindrajee/mdtester/tasks.md

 ```

-In this sample

-* A task is registered with a delay of 1000 milliseconds and with an intervals of 1000 milliseconds.
-* Function ```onTrigger ``` is triggered when the clock goes off.
+### Tasks appointment

-* ```onError``` function will be executed if an error is returned from the ```onTrigger``` function.
-* In this sample the count will be incremented by the periodic task and if the count is equal to 10, an error occurs.
-If the count is equal to 20 the task will be stopped.
+In this sample, a task appointment is registered with a cron expression to run every 5 seconds.
+Therefore, the `onTrigger ` function is triggered every 5 seconds.
+The `onError` function is executed if an error is returned from the `onTrigger` function.
+Further, the count variable is incremented by the task and if the count is equal to 10, an error is returned.
+If the count is equal to 20, the task is stopped.

-#### Tasks appointment

 ```ballerina
 import ballerina/task;